dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Complexity**

+Next-generation algorithms and their underlying hardness assumptions are often more complex than traditional algorithms.
+For example, the signature scheme ML-DSA (a.k.a.
+CRYSTALS-Dilithium) that has been selected for standardization by NIST.
+While the scheme follows the well-known Fiat-Shamir transform to construct the signature scheme, it also relies on rejection sampling that is known to give cache side channel information (although this does not lead to a known attack).
+Likewise, the signature scheme Falcon uses complex sampling during signature generation.
+Furthermore, recent attacks again the next-generation multivariate schemes Rainbow and GeMSS might call into question the asymptotic and concrete security for conservative adopters and therefore might hinder adoption.

-Post-quantum algorithms and their underlying hardness assumptions are often more complex than traditional algorithms and as such carry a higher risk of implementation mistakes and revision of parameters compared to traditional algorithms, such as RSA.
+As such, some next-generation algorithms carry a higher risk of implementation mistakes and revision of parameters compared to traditional algorithms, such as RSA.
 RSA is a relatively simple algorithm to understand and explain, yet during its existence and use there have been multiple attacks and